amna-ento/DSA-practice/Day6/details.md

 ## Problem Statement

-Develop a simple **Graph Traversal System** using an adjacency list representation.
+Develop a simple **N-Queens Puzzle** using an adjacency list representation.
 The program should:

 - Create a graph using an adjacency list.
 - Allow the user to define connections between vertices.